eskerani/prison-predictor-capstone/CHARTER.md

 - **Users / affected parties:** The primary beneficiaries of this research are incarcerated folks, their families and communities, and others who are most at risk of incarceration.
 There are many transformative justice organizations that could potentially use the result to advocate for reforms to the criminal legal system.
 - **Data sources (proposed):** Incarceration rates from the Bureau of Justice Stastistics site | Crime rates from **???** | Poverty rates from the US Census | Race data from **???**
 - **Constraints:** time, compute, access, skills, scope.
-- **Ethics risks:** consent, retention, PII, fairness, deployment risk.
+- **Ethics risks:** All statements will have to be hedged by the fact that I'm only looking at correlation, not causation.
+There may be covariance present in the data.

 ## Success criteria by milestone